chenjiang0819/AISolverForPegSolitaire-GraphSearch/README.md

 # AISolverForPegSolitaire-GraphSearch

-You can play the game with the keyboard by executing ./pegsol <level>
+You can play the game with the keyboard by executing:
+./pegsol <level>
 where level ∈ {0, . . . , 8} for standard levels.